ZigzagAwaka/VisuSysSol/README.md

 ```

 ## **Usage**
+The executable should be located in a new directory called bin/.

 You can move the camera by clicking on the screen while moving your cursor and scroll to zoom.

 You can hide orbits by pressing to O key, or modify the draw methods with the F, L and P keys.